• Skip to primary navigation

 Instructions

-• Put the oats, mashed banana, almonds and milk in a saucepan and stir.
+• Put 100 g Rolled oats, 2 Banana (mashed), 2 tablespoon Ground almonds and 700 ml Semi-skimmed milk into a saucepan and stir.

 • Bring to the boil and then simmer for 4-5 minutes, being careful not to burn it, and stirring regularly.

-• Divide between 2 bowls and drizzle with honey and the extra banana slices and option toppings.
+• Divide between 2 bowls and drizzle with 2 tablespoon Honey and the extra banana slices and optional toppings.

 • Make sure you use a really ripe banana (one with spots on the peel) as it will give the porridge lots of natural sweetness.